elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ```

-In case you only want to trimm the reads with a quality lower than 20 from each end, this command is enough:
+In case you only want to trimm the reads with a quality lower than 20 from each end and filter reads with a quality lower than 20, this command is enough:

 ```{p}
 ./fastqtrimmer.py -in Sample1.fastq -out Sample1_trimmed.fastq
 ```

 Performing statistics on a FASTQ file:
 ```{p}
 ./fastqtrimmer.py -in Sample1.fastq -out False -stat Sample1_Statistics.txt
 ```

 To get an overview over the commands you can use, use following command:
 ```{p}